 Councillors said that, in particular, Chelsea’s Sloane Street was a “magnet for Lamborghinis and Ferraris”, with drivers using the road to cruise and rev their engines.

 Kensington and Chelsea had previously introduced a Public Space Protection Order.
 This gave its officers the right to issue penalty notices for excessive vehicle noise.

-During last year’s pilot, the cameras were triggered almost 2,000 times.
-The council has now issued 163 fines and a further 69 warnings to drivers of noisy vehicles.
+During the pilot, the cameras were triggered almost 2,000 times.
+The council issued 163 fines and a further 69 warnings to drivers of loud cars.